Polarion/com.polarion.alm.extensions.codereview/README.md

  - The external repository with `repositoryName` containing the id of the external repository.
 - `permittedItemsQuery` should define a query matching all Work Items that are permitted to have revisions from checked locations.
 (This configuration is optional.)

-A notification is sent when a revision is not linked at all or is linked to a resolved item where the revision not listed as reviewed.
+A notification is sent when a revision is not linked at all or is linked to a resolved item where the revision is not listed as reviewed.

 ![Notification](docs/notification.png)